 "I feel angry," said John Dodds, 27, from London South Bank University.
-"They've voted away our futures, and the futures of our brothers and sisters."'Far from over'
+"They've voted away our futures, and the futures of our brothers and sisters."

 But both said the closeness of the vote was testament to the power of the wave of student protest in recent weeks.